 The Federal Communications Commission ("FCC"), under the authority given it by Congress in the Telephone Consumer Protection Act of 1991 ("TCPA"), adopted rules governing fax transmissions in 1992.
 The TCPA contains a specific prohibition against sending unsolicited advertisements to a telephone facsimile machine.
 The TCPA allows the sending of faxes containing advertisements to individuals who have given their express consent to receive the fax.

 The TCPA defines an "unsolicited advertisement" as "any material advertising the commercial availability or quality of any property, goods, or services which is transmitted to any person without that person's prior express invitation or permission."
 The penalties for violating the TCPA are $500/fax, with treble damages for willful violations.
 Consumers have a private right of action under the law, so the law can be enforced by consumers, state attorneys general, or the FCC.
-Click here to learn more about how to report TCPA violations.
+Visit the FCC Complaints website to report TCPA violations.

 In 1992, the FCC established rules pursuant to the TCPA.
 These rules require all messages sent via facsimile machines clearly contain the date and time that the message is sent as well as the identification of the business entity or individual sending the message and the telephone number of the machine sending the message or of the business entity or individual sending the message.
 This information must be contained in a margin either at the top or the bottom of each page transmitted or on the first page of the transmission.
-Click here to learn more about the rules, which are still in effect and unchanged by the Act except as noted in this article.
 Following the issuing of the rules, an FCC order clarified that the rules apply to the sending of faxes to personal computers equipped with, or attached to, modems and to computerized fax servers.

 Based on the language in the TCPA, the FCC concluded in their 1992 rulemaking that an EBR provides evidence of the required express permission to send an unsolicited fax.
 The FCC also interpreted “express permission” to allow for oral consent from the fax recipient.